BSidesSF/volunteer-runbook/README.md

 [GitHub actions](.github/workflows/deploy-static-site.yml) are set for this repo.
 Upon a commit or merge to main the Github runner will rebuild the site and push it to the `deployed` branch for GitHub pages

-To deploy changes manually, run `deploy.sh` The `mkdocs gh-pages` command will build and commit it to the `deployed` branch.
-GitHub Pages is set to serve the files committed to the root of `deployed`
+To deploy changes manually, run `deploy.sh` The `mkdocs gh-pages` command inside will build and commit it to the `deployed` branch.

 ## I've Never Used MkDocs Before

+To edit a page, edit the associated markdown file and merge to main.
+To add a page, create a new `<name>.md` markdown file, add it in the `nav:` section of `mkdocs.yml` to add it to the navigation tree, and merge to main

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).